-Establishing a relationship with the young person and promoting their active participation in the process is critical to successful transition planning and action.
+Establishing a relationship with the young person and promoting their active participation in the process is critical to successful transition to adulthood planning and action.
 Young people individually guide us about what participation looks, sounds and feels like to them.
-We need to be respectful and proactive in engaging young people—at their pace—in transition planning.
+We need to be respectful and proactive in engaging young people in transition to adulthood planning, at their pace.

 It is essential that we establish a robust safety and support network and form partnerships with those in the young person’s network.
 In the planning process, we use other relationships that the young person may have with professionals or friends.
 These people can establish effective relationships and assist with communication.
 Collaboration delivers better outcomes.

 We need to balance the timing of planning so it starts early enough that young people feel like they are planning for their own future, but not so early that they feel pressured.
 Some are ready to embrace independence earlier than others.
 We need to take the impacts of trauma, attachment disruption and developmental delays into account in order to move at the pace of the young person.